sawyermade/cvfa21netid_project-1/README.md

 ## How To Run: Colab
 Open project.py in a text editor then copy and paste into a new Colab Notebook.

-DO NOT ADD ANY NEW CODE OR TEXT CELLS
+DO NOT ADD ANY NEW CODE OR TEXT CELLS!!!

 Once Complete go to File, then Download, choose .py, save as project.py, and overwrite the original project.py in the original directory.